yola/jsgreat/README.md

 ## Strings
 The guide [prefers `'` over `"`](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml?showone=Strings#Strings).
 We only require that quotes are used consistently within the file.
 This will be [enforced by jshint](http://www.jshint.com/docs/options/#quotmark).

-## Comments
-The guide [requires JSDoc comments for modules, classes, and functions](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml?showone=Comments#Comments).
-We do not require any comments, and prefer that comments are reserved for explaining surprising or unexpected code.

 ## Indentation
 Prefer 2-space indentation for all Javascript and JSON files.